John J. McCloy: US High Commissioner for Germany

 McCloy supported the initiative of Inge Aicher-Scholl (the sister of Sophie Scholl), Otl Aicher and Max Bill to found the Ulm School of Design.
 HfG Ulm is considered to be the most influential design school in the world after the Bauhaus.
 The founders sought and received support in the USA (via Walter Gropius) and within the American High Command in Germany.
 McCloy saw the endeavor as Project No. 1 and supported a college and campus combination along US examples.
 In 1952 Scholl received from McCloy a check for one million Deutschmarks.
 McCloy had served as the first US High Commissioner.
 His final successor in the post was the fourth US High Commissioner, James B. Conant; the office was terminated on May 5, 1955.

 Return to Wall Street

 Following his service in Germany, he served as chairman of the Chase Manhattan Bank from 1953 to 1960 (operating as "Chase National Bank" prior to 1955), and as chairman of the Ford Foundation from 1958 to 1965; he was also a trustee of the Rockefeller Foundation from 1946 to 1949, and then again from 1953 to 1958, before he took up the position at Ford.
 Following the 1953 death of Chief Justice Fred M. Vinson, President Eisenhower considered appointing McCloy in his place, but he was viewed as too favourable to big business.

 From 1954 to 1970, he was chairman of the prestigious Council on Foreign Relations in New York, to be succeeded by David Rockefeller, who had worked closely with him at the Chase Bank.
 McCloy had a long association with the Rockefeller family, going back to his early Harvard days when he taught the young Rockefeller brothers how to sail.
 He was also a member of the Draper Committee, formed in 1958 by Eisenhower.
 He later served as adviser to John F. Kennedy, Lyndon Johnson, Richard Nixon, Jimmy Carter and Ronald Reagan, and was the primary negotiator on the Presidential Disarmament Committee.

-John McCloy discusses his views in the Cabinet Room.

 From 1966 to 1968, he was Honorary Chairman of the Paris-based Atlantic Institute.

-In late 1967 McCloy was considered by US President Lyndon Johnson for the position of US Ambassador to the United Nations and was approached by Secretary of State Dean Rusk on this matter, however McCloy turned down the offer.
+In late 1967, McCloy was considered by US President Lyndon Johnson for the position of US Ambassador to the United Nations and was approached by Secretary of State Dean Rusk on this matter, however McCloy turned down the offer.

 John McCloy (far left) and the Warren Commission present their report to President Johnson.